 A Rolling Stone article from August 2018 mentions two possible explanations for why fentanyl is found in so many street drugs.

 Anyone who uses hydrocodone recreationally and chooses to buy it illegally is at risk of purchasing counterfeit pills.
 More data is needed to learn about the demographics of who are making these illegal purchases.

 In 2016, the San Francisco Chronicle reported that two victims in the explosion of counterfeit pills in the Bay Area were aged 30 and 36.
 An estimated 12 people died in Sacramento, which also experienced an outbreak of laced pills in 2016.

-Even some celebrities have been victims of pills that have been contaminated with substances like fentanyl, as mentioned in this blog about Demi Lovato.
+Even some celebrities have been victims of pills that have been contaminated with substances like fentanyl, including Demi Lavato.

 Even though some cities in Canada and the United States are starting to offer safe injection sites and making sure paramedics have naloxone, taking illicitly purchased hydrocodone is always risky.
 Counterfeit pills are dangerous on their own, but they are more dangerous if alcohol or other drugs are taken along with them.